bahaelaila7/PRISM_LT_EPA/README.md

 # PRISM_LT by EPA Ecoregions

-Scripts to download and preprocess the PRISM longitudinal climate data, aggregating spatially by EPA Ecoregions
+Scripts to download and preprocess the PRISM longitudinal climate data, aggregating spatially by [EPA Ecoregions](https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states).

 I have also committed the processed database `prism_lt_epa.db` through git-lfs (~1.9GB)